 The Truth came and Falsehood vanquished

 Destruction of idols installed in the Ka’bah meant the destruction of the idols all over Arabia.
 Likewise, the entry of the Quraysh into Islam implied the whole Arabia coming to the fold of Islam, for all eyes were fixed on the Quraysh of Makkah to see whether they accepted Islam or not.

-The first priority being completed, the Prophet resumed his mission of preaching Islam through Muslim missionaries and sent them near and far.
+The first priority is completed, the Prophet [saw] resumed his mission of preaching Islam through Muslim missionaries and sent them near and far.